nitrictech/docs/docs/comparison/aws-sam.md

 ### Nitric

 Nitric's stack configuration will have already been set when the project was created.
-Therefore, to deploy with Nitric all thats needed is:
+Therefore, to deploy with Nitric, just run:

 ```
 nitric up -s stack-name